EconomyLens.com

 The US government shutdown has closed some departments and led to the cancellation of thousands of flights. ©AFP

-London (AFP) – Stock markets posted strong gains Monday as investors cheered prospects that the US government shutdown could be nearing an end, after reports said lawmakers had reached a deal to break the record 40-day impasse.
-The possibility of resuming operations in the world’s biggest economy helped temper lingering worries about extended tech valuations amid talk of an AI bubble.
+New York (AFP) – Stock markets charged higher Monday as investors cheered prospects that the US government shutdown could be nearing an end, after lawmakers reached a deal likely to break the record 40-day impasse.
+The prospect of operations resuming in the world’s biggest economy helped temper lingering worries about extended tech valuations amid talk of an AI bubble.

 Related

-But investors on Monday focused on the US government reopening, after growing increasingly concerned about the impact of severe disruptions of food benefits to low-income households, and of air travel heading into the Thanksgiving holiday.
+“Fed Chair Jerome Powell has played down the prospect of another rate cut in December, as it is far from obvious that inflation has peaked,” Morrison added.
+But as the shutdown entered its 41st day on Monday, investors focused on the US government reopening.
+They had grown increasingly concerned about the impact of severe disruptions of food benefits to low-income households, and of air travel heading into the Thanksgiving holiday.
 “Shutdowns haven’t typically had a big bearing on the economy or on financial markets.
-But, this one… looked as though it might start to cause some trouble,” said analysts at Capital Economics.
+But, this one…looked as though it might start to cause some trouble,” said analysts at Capital Economics.

 Tokyo – Nikkei 225: UP 1.3 percent at 50,911.76 (close)